SekenderNaveed1/TOSCheck/README.md

 ## Final Note

-This project isn’t meant to be a big deal.
-It’s just something small that probably should’ve existed already.
-If it makes even one person stop and read before hitting “I agree,” it did its job.
-And if not, at least this time I read the terms.

 Also, yeah I didn’t name this some “AI” thing on purpose.
-“AI” is overhyped and slapped on everything like glitter on a school project.
+“AI” is overhyped and slapped on everything like hot honey right now.
+It’s like someone made one good version of it and now people are putting it on pizza, fried chicken, coffee, everything.
+Just because it’s good doesn’t mean it belongs in every single thing we touch.

-This isn’t hype.
-It’s not pretending to be magic.
-It’s just a thing that reads the stuff nobody does.
+This isn’t hype and it’s not pretending to be magic.
+It’s just a tool that reads the stuff nobody ever does.
-Testing LLMs literally paid my bills junior year of college, but I still don’t think AI is a solution to everything.
+Testing LLMs literally paid my bills junior year of college, but I still don’t think AI is the solution to everything.

-This is just one small tool that helps make sense of the fine print — because someone had to build it.
+This is just one small, grounded project that helps make sense of the fine print because someone had to build it.